 07 Dec Types of Acoustic Analysis

-There are different types of acoustic analyses, which depend on what is required from the analysis:
+There are different types of acoustic analysis, and these depend on what is required from the analysis:

 - Static Acoustics,